 The Faculty organises an extensive educational programme for our members.

 Details of forthcoming East Anglia Faculty meetings, social events and educational courses can be accessed via the Upcoming Events box on the right.
-You can also download a copy of the What's on Guide.

 New for 2014-2015 Educational events for Practice Managers and Receptionists.
 Clinical Quality Improvement Prize.
 See details here